RolandsKundzins/cv-generator-node-next/README.md

 ## Kysely

 - For querying the database we use Kysely, which is a simple and lightweight query builder for PostgreSQL.
 It is a lot more flexible than Prisma, and allows us to write complex queries with ease.
+- Type are generated using kysely-codegen right from the database (not prisma schema)